-What cities can learn from the biggest electric bus fleet in North America (Yes, it's Canadian) | CBC News
+What cities can learn from the biggest battery-powered electric bus fleet in North America | CBC News

 But the biggest challenge of all, Case said, is getting the infrastructure in place.

-"There's no playbook, really, for implementing charging infrastructure," Case said.
+"There's no playbook, really, for implementing charging infrastructure," he said.

 Each bus type needed their own chargers, in some cases using different types of current.
 Each type has been installed in a different garage in partnership with local utility Toronto Hydro.